Nichita Smochină: Legacy

 Smochină's entire work and life were again in public focus after the December 1989 Revolution overthrew Ceaușescu.
 On July 3, 1990, he was posthumously reinstated honorary Academy member.
 Another sign of this recovery came in 1993, when philologist Iordan Datcu published an article detailing Smochină's ethnographic work.
-This project saw Datcu establishing a connection with Alexandru Smochină, who had retied from his job at the Academy Library: "A man of pallid complexion, very sad and extremely uncommunicative. [...]
+This project saw Datcu establishing a connection with Alexandru Smochină, who had retired from his job at the Academy Library: "A man of pallid complexion, very sad and extremely uncommunicative. [...]
 Later I found out that he was wearing a pacemaker."
 Before his death in 2002, he had completed his own book of prison memoirs, titled Care Patrie? ("What Motherland?").

 Nichita Smochină's main ethnographic research was featured in the 1996 anthology Românitatea transnistriană ("Transnistrian Romanianness"), published in Bucharest by Editura Semne.
 Smochină is also remembered by the authorities of Moldova, the Bessarabian state created by the dissolution of the Soviet Union, where Alexandru Smochină was formally rehabilitated in 1996.
 Moldovan President Mihai Ghimpu awarded Smochină Sr posthumous Order of Honor insignia in April 2010.
 Smochină is not honored in Transnistria-proper, which is ruled by a breakaway pro-Russian regime.
 Reportedly, Alexandru Smochină tried to visit his ancestral home in Mahala (where a "Smokine" family still lives), but was prevented from entering the premises by a group of local Russians.

 Cartea moldovanului was reportedly expunged from public records by Soviet authorities.
 Only one copy survived to the post-Soviet era, having been kept by a woman living somewhere near Odessa.
 Nichita Smochină's memoirs (or Memorii) were published, care of Editura Academiei, in 2009, followed in 2012 by Pagini din însemnările unui rebel, at Editura Samia of Iași.
 The editor is Vlad Galin-Corini, son-in-law of Diomid Strungaru.
 Commentators have described the former book as a revelation, in particular for its detail on the various public figures whom the Transnistrian ethnologist had met before 1944.
 According to Galin-Corini, these works were also rejected by editors in Moldova, because they make brazen statements about Bessarabians who collaborated with the Soviets.
 In June 2012, they were positively reviewed as part of a Smochină symposium at the Moldovan Academy of Sciences.
 Two years later, Alexandru Smochină's Care Patrie? was published, alongside a memoir of his father—Nichita Smochină.
 Vox clamantis in deserto.
 Both works had Vadim Guzun as editor.
 In 2015, Datcu issued a new edition of Din literatura populară.